ploomber/ploomber/doc/api/cli.rst

 task you are dealing with, see the :py:mod:`ploomber.tasks` documentation for more information.

-If you are working with Python scripts, you an start a line by line debugging
+If you are working with Python scripts, you can start a line by line debugging
 session:

 .. code-block:: python